 - Must be a U.S. citizen or permanent resident of the U.S.

 - High School Senior classification

-- Achieve a minimum score of a 29 ACT, 1300 SAT (exams prior to March 2016) or a 1360 SAT (exams after March 2016).
+- Achieve a minimum score of 29 ACT, or 1360 SAT.
 Test scores must be achieved from a singular testing date.
 SAT exams includes math and critical reading sections only.
-SAT exams taken before March 2016 will only be accepted for EY2016 applicants.

 - Preference will be given to students ranking in the top 10% of high school class